Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 | type_zib | CD |

 ### Comments
 EHDSExclusive
 CommunicationLanguage is not part of the Patient zib, but there is a separate zib called "LanguageProficiency" that requires further analysis: https://zibs.nl/wiki/LanguageProficiency-v4.0(2024EN)
 LanguageProficiency.CommunicationLanguage is a required element of the zib LanguageProficiency with cardinality 1..1.
 Zib has CommunicationLanguageCodelist which consists of all values of ISO-639-2 alpha codevalues with binding: required.
-Xt-EHR model uses 'BCP 47' to describe CommunicationLanguage binding: preferred.
+Xt-EHR model uses 'BCP 47' to describe CommunicationLanguage with binding: preferred.
+BCP 47 used by the zib does use ISO 639-2 codes as part of its language subtags, but BCP 47 itself defines a much broader and more flexible structure.
+Therefore the information in a zib is more granular than in the EHDSPatient model.